liferay/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 **Searching for specific fields:** By default, searches are performed against a long list of fields.
 Sometimes you want results for a term within a particular field.
 This can be achieved using the field search syntax `[field]:[term]`.
-For example, to search in the Title field for Liferay, you'd use the following
+For example, to search in the *Title* field for *Liferay*, use the following
 syntax:

     title:liferay